 Diffusion Pump Oil

-Diffusion pumps operate by boiling the pump oil into a dense vapor, and forcing it through multiple angled jet nozzles that capture the pumped gas and carry it to the pump outlet through kinetic action (Fig. 2).
-To serve this purpose,
+Diffusion pumps operate by boiling the pump oil into a dense vapor and forcing it through multiple angled jet nozzles that capture the pumped gas and carry it to the pump outlet through kinetic action.
+To serve this purpose, the fluid (Fig. 5) used by this type of pump must have very specific properties.

 Diffusion pump oils are silicones, hydrocarbons, esters, perfluorals, or polyphenyl ethers (Table 1).
 The primary properties of these oils are high molecular weight, low vapor pressure and low chemical reactivity.
 Since the temperature of the boiler that generates the oil vapor ranges from approximately 190° C to 280 °C (374° F to 536° F), the oil must have a boiling temperature lower than this.
 Oils having lower molecular weights tend to boil at the lower end of this range.